-During the AR 17 reporting period, 1 net new housing unit was approved and constructed, and 2,020 net new graduate student housing units were approved.
+During the AR 18 reporting period, 2 net new housing units were removed through remodeling.
 For purposes of the housing linkage requirement, as provided in GUP Condition F.8, the housing requirement is counted at the time of the framing inspection.
-The Planning Commission also approved a 1,450 unit increase to the housing allocation, pursuant to GUP Condition F.7.